william-a/git_introduction/README.md

 Much like `git init`, `git clone` is typically a one time action used to initially setup a project to manage.

-## Git - Basics: [Local, Single User]
+## Git - Basics:
-Git has a simplistic working schema for the single user. `add`, `commit`, and `push` compose most the vast majority of actions you would need to perform.
+Git has a simplistic working schema for the single user. `add`, `commit`, and `push` compose most the vast majority of actions you will need to perform.
 For collaborators, other commands exist, such as `merge` and `rebase` to deal with the inevitable conflicts that arise from multiple people working on one file/project.
 This initial section will cover the workflow under the guise of a single-user on a singular device.
 Later sections will expand upon this and encompass the scope of the development process.

 ### git add
 By default, Git does not automatically track all files in the directory it supervises.
 If you want to track the history of a file, you have to add that file.
 To add a file for Git to track, type the command -